-When you use WikiPay, you get the security of a bank without the sky-high fees to many countries.
+When you use WikiPay, you get the security of a bank without the sky-high fees.

 WikiPay is a payment network that allows you to send and receive money quickly and cheaply from any device in the US and to more than 50 other countries around the world.
-Thanks to its high-tech security systems and software, WikiPay can give you peace of mind and great deals to select countries.
+Thanks to its high-tech security systems and software, WikiPay can give you great deals to select countries.

 For most international money transfers, WikiPay charges a flat rate of $4.95.
 Through June 2017, transfers to India are free.

 International money transfer fees to some countries may be quite expensive.

 - Bahrain: $25

 - Japan: $35

 - Mexico: $25

 - Switzerland: $14.95

 Additionally, WikiPay charges a $0.95 fee when you withdraw money from your WikiPay account to your bank account.
 All ATM, bank or POS transactions with the WikiPay Visa Debit Card incur a fee of $9.95.